Birch-san/birchlabs-site/src/_posts/2018-01-28-word-post-processing.markdown

 For space-delimited compound nouns, looking up each consituent part is often enough to deduce the meaning: For example, the meaning of 'deputy head' is easy to infer from its parts.
 However, just as often, the meanings of the constituent parts are unhelpful (e.g. for words like 'vice principal').
 In these cases, LinguaBrowse's online dictionaries provide linkes to entries for any compound nouns deriving from a looked-up word.

 For undelimited compound nouns, at least in English, it is best to look up the whole word as-is.
 For example, the word 'greenhouse' can only be understood as its whole.
 However, an ability to define the constituent parts will often be of help to learners.
 No clearer is this fact than in German, where compound nouns can grow as long as 'Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz' (meaning the "law for the delegation of monitoring beef labelling")!
-Let's see how such words are handled in LinguaBrowse, then:
+Thus, we can handle them as follows:

 {% include blog-width-limited-image.html url="2018-01-28-word-post-processing/german1.png" width="771" height="225" max-width="480" description="Compound noun handling (German)." %}

-Note how the user has the option of looking up the whole word as-is, or its sub parts, which are each in dictionary form where available.
+In this example, the user has the option of looking up the whole word as-is, or by its sub parts, which are each in dictionary form where available.

-It also helps in Japanese, if compound nouns fail to split; I experience this for some *katakana* loan words, possibly because my bundled MeCab may be using a different dictionary to that of CFStringTokenizer (which likely uses MeCab under the hood in any case, as Apple have been employing it since at least Mac OS 10.5<sup>[[1]](https://web.archive.org/web/20160305113404/http://chasen.org/~taku/blog/archives/2008/07/mac_os_x_leropa.html)[[2]](https://web.archive.org/web/20170708060425/http://d.hatena.ne.jp:80/kazama/20080115/p1)</sup>).
+I also use NSLinguisticTagger in Japanese for some *katakana* compound nouns that MeCab fails to split properly (perhaps it uses a different dictionary to NSLinguisticTagger/CFStringTokenizer):

 {% include blog-width-limited-image.html url="2018-01-28-word-post-processing/katakana.png" width="575" height="185" max-width="480" description="Compound noun handling (Japanese)" %}